patricksingleton86/milestone-3-cookbook/README.md

 ## Testing
 #### Automated
-* Jigsaw only shows 1 error in materialize file
+* Jigsaw shows 1 error but attributed to Materialize
 * No errors in w3 html validator
 * No error in JSHint
 * PEP8 threw 2 indentation errors, now fixed